konflux-ci/olm-operator-konflux-sample/docs/konflux-onboarding.md

 Once the catalog has been generated, this code can be committed to git as the source of your FBC fragment along with a Containerfile for the fragment.

-**NOTE:** You must use OPM [v1.46.0](https://github.com/operator-framework/operator-registry/releases/tag/v1.46.0) or higher to run these commands.

-**NOTE:** The parent image for the Containerfile needs to be `registry.redhat.io/openshift4/ose-operator-registry:v4.13` where the tag matches the OCP version that the catalog is being generated from.
+**NOTE:** The parent image for the Containerfile needs to match the version of OCP for which the catalog is being generated.

+* For <= 4.14, use `registry.redhat.io/openshift4/ose-operator-registry:v4.yy`
+* For >= 4.15, use `registry.redhat.io/openshift4/ose-operator-registry-rhel9:v4.yy`

-**NOTE:** The file-based catalogs should be nested with `/configs` in a directory which matches the package name.
+**NOTE:** In your Containerfile, file-based catalogs should be nested with `/configs` in a directory which matches the package name.
 This ensures that the catalogs for separate packages are easily distinguishable.

 ```
 $ tree configs